Does Phobos look as if it is a pile of rubble, or does it look like a battered 500 million year old metallic hulk? Photograph NASA

 Phobos, the probe Phobos 2 was lost.
 Official Soviet accounts attributed the failure to either an onboard computer malfunction or a problem with the radio transmitter.
 BUT other accounts say it was attacked by a huge spaceship that appeared in the last photograph the Phobos 2 mission took.
 Photograph Космическая программа СССР

-The response to these claims and assertions has been to debunk the idea of Phobos as an ancient hollow metallic relic.
-Discarding this idea, the claim is that Phobos is a pile of rubble.
+Popovich’s claims were discarded and an alternative explanation offered: that Phobos is a pile of rubble.
 Look at the picture of Phobos and decide for yourself.
 Do you believe your own eyes?
-Does Phobos look as if it is a pile of rubble, or does it look like a battered and rusted metallic hulk?
-Notably, Buzz Aldrin deepened the mystery of the origins of Phobos when he pointed out that there was a huge oblong-shaped structure observed on the surface, suggesting that the USA send a craft to investigate.
-It is this, exactly, that the Soviets were trying to do.
+Does Phobos look as if it is a pile of rubble, or does it look like more like a battered metallic hulk?
+Notably, Buzz Aldrin deepened the mystery of the origins of Phobos when he pointed out that there was a huge oblong-shaped structure visible on the surface.
+He suggested that the USA send a craft to investigate it.
+Investigate Phobos is exactly what the Soviets were trying to do.

 It must be noted that theories about John Brandenburg, based on the discovery of xenon traces (which could only have resulted from two enormous nuclear explosions), suggest that Mars was attacked, perhaps from space.
 Notably, recently, the anomalous object 3I Atlas (with 22 anomalies making it extraordinarily unlikely to be a natural object) did a close fly-past of Mars, suggesting a follow-up observation mission by the people who destroyed the civilisation and life on the planet.
 It is possible that the drive-by killing of Mars suggested by Brandenburg happened many millions of years ago; however, it might have been at this precise time that the artificial satellite Phobos was also attacked.